Bozzuto Group

-Background
+History

 Tom S. Bozzuto and his three partners John Slidell, Rick Mostyn, and the late Bernie Lubcher founded the company in 1988.

 In 2013, Tom’s son Toby Bozzuto took over as Chief Executive Officer and President.

 In 2014, he received the developer of the year award from the Maryland Building Industry Association.
 According to The Washington Post, the company has developed more than 50,000 homes and apartments since its inception.

-Awards

 Bozzuto has been recognized by many national and regional organizations.
 For five consecutive years, from 2015 to 2019, Bozzuto has been named Top Property Management Company for Online Reputation by Multifamily Executive Magazine and J Turner Research.
 In 2016, the National Association of Home Builders (NAHB) named Bozzuto "Multifamily Development Firm of the Year" at their Pillars of Industry Awards.
-Bozzuto Construction Company was also ranked 17th out of the National Multifamily Housing Council's (NMHC) "25 Largest General Contractors."

-Bozzuto has received awards for its workplace culture.
-They have repeatedly earned awards like The Washington Posts "Top Workplaces", the Washington Business Journals "Best Places to Work" and The Baltimore Suns "Top Workplace".
-They have several offices in the Washington D.C. and Northern Virginia area.
+Lawsuits

+In 2025, Bozzuto settled a class action lawsuit from 2023 that accused the company of colluding with competitors to artificially raise rent prices by utilizing algorithms provided by the software firm RealPage.